Talebian12/OS/README.md

 ## Execution

-In order to execute that, make sure you have done `rustup update` and `cargo update`, to be sure that everything is updated.
+In order to execute it, make sure you have done `rustup update` and `cargo update`, to be sure that everything is updated.

-You can run kernel with the command `cargo run`, tests can be done with `cargo test` or `cargo test --test test_name` so to execute a specific test target.
+You can run the kernel with the command `cargo run`, tests can be done with `cargo test` or `cargo test --test test_name` so to you can execute a specific test target.